Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Partial Identification and Factor Confounding

-In this section, we first show that the causal effect of interest is not point-identified in our setting, but the range of possible values for the causal effect can be characterized by sensitivity parameters that, under a factor confounding assumption that we detail in subsequent sections, can be identified in the multi-treatment and multi-outcome setting.
-We also derive results showing how negative control treatments or outcomes can reduce the widths of the bounds on the causal effect, and can even identify the causal effect of interest in certain settings.
-We also develop an optimization algorithm for finding negative control bounds on causal effects that is, at times, more informative than analytic results.
+In this section, we first show that the causal effect of interest is not point-identified in our setting, but the range of possible values for the causal effect can be characterized by quantities that, under a factor confounding assumption, can be identified in the multi-treatment and multi-outcome setting.